Phirrep/ExcelCompiler/README.md

 The program writes down names in the Name column and values in the Value column, which allows the program to make data comparisons.

+To run the program, type "python bank.py" in the command prompt

+Requirements:
+- Python
+- openpyxl package

 Here's a list of the current implemented commands:
 - add_data: Adds a new node given a name, value, and date
 - exit: Exits the script safely